The moduli space of maps with crosscaps: Fredholm theory and orientability: Introduction

 This paper is organized as follows.
 Section~\ref{equivcoh_sec} reviews $\Z_2$-equivariant cohomology and homology and obtains a number of related results that are used in the proof and applications of Theorem~\ref{main_thm}.
 The examples of Section~\ref{examples_sec} indicate the delicate nature of the equivariant $w_2$-terms in~\eref{orient_eq} and show that Corollary~\ref{etaorient_cor2} is sharp in a sense.
 Section~\ref{double_sec} describes doubling constructions for oriented surfaces with boundary involutions, develops the necessary Fredholm theory, and obtains a Riemann-Roch theorem for Cauchy-Riemann operators over such surfaces.
 The somewhat technical Sections~\ref{equivcoh_sec} and~\ref{double_sec} enable us to extend the principles from~\cite{Ge} to surfaces with crosscaps.
 The proof of Theorem~\ref{main_thm} is the subject of Section~\ref{mainpf_sec}.
 Section~\ref{sec:ls} reinterprets Corollary~\ref{orient_cor} in terms of local systems.
 In Section~\ref{sec:ls2}, we define moduli spaces of $J$-holomorphic maps from oriented surfaces with crosscaps and apply the reinterpretation of Section~\ref{sec:ls} to describe their local systems of orientations.
 In Appendix~\ref{realanal_app}, we show that the notion of almost complex structure on a bordered Riemann surface used in this paper is equivalent to the notion of analytic structure used in~\cite{AG,KatzLiu,Melissa}.\\

-We would like to thank M.~Liu for detailed discussions on topics covered in this paper and W.~Browder, E.~Brugell\'e, E.~Ionel, S.~Galatius, J.~Solomon, M.~Tehrani, and G.~Tian for related conversations.
+We would like to thank M.~Liu for detailed discussions on topics covered in this paper, and W.~Browder, E.~Brugell\'e, E.~Ionel, S.~Galatius, J.~Solomon, M.~Tehrani, and G.~Tian for related conversations, and the referee for the quick and detailed feedback.
 The second author is also grateful to the IAS School of Mathematics for its hospitality during the period when the results in this paper were obtained.